opendocsg/slw-judgments-backfill/2016_SGHCF_13/report.md

  Total $986,104.79 $55,

-to spousal contributions whether in the economic or homemaking sphere (see _NK v NL_ [2007] 3 SLR(R) 743 at [20]).
+to spousal contributions whether in the economic or homemaking sphere (see _NK v NL_ <span class="citation">[2007] 3 SLR(R) 743</span> at [20]).
 Further adjustments may also be made to ensure that the final division is just and equitable considering all the circumstances of the case.

 14     I note that completion of the purchase of the Matrimonial Home for the price of $1m was